-In future years the cost or savings to the state from HB582 will be determined primarily by increases in the tax credit and the number of taxpayers who enroll students in private schools rather than public schools.
-In HB582 the tax credit rises to \$1000 in tax year 1997 when the credits are fully implemented and is extended to all private school students and public school students for whom parents pay tuition.
-Based on the average state savings of \$2039 for each student who leaves a public school and a cost of \$1000 for the associated tax credit, each family who removes their children from public schools to enroll in private schools would generate a net savings of \$1039 if the family transferred one child.
-If more than 9278 such taxpayers make this change there would be an annual net gain to the state, if less than this number change there would be an annual net loss to the state.
-If families with more than one child make this move fewer children would have to be transferred to make the incentive cost neutral.
+In future years the cost or savings to the state from HB433 will be determined primarily by increases in the tax credit, the number of taxpayers who enroll students in private schools rather than public schools and the number of home school children that either qualify for the credit or move into private schools.
+In HB433 the tax credit rises to \$1,000 in tax year 1999 when the credits are fully implemented and is extended to all private school students and public school students for whom parents pay tuition.
+Based on the average state savings of \$2,285 for each student who leaves a public school and a cost of \$1,000 for the associated tax credit, each family who removes their children from public schools to enroll in private schools would generate a net savings of \$1,285 if the family transferred one child.
+If more than 7,500 such students make this change and there is a limited number of current home school children that qualify or move to private schools there would be an annual net gain to the state, if less than this number change there would be an annual net loss to the state.
+If families with more than one child make this move fewer children would have to be transferred to make the incentive cost-neutral.